divestedcg/rpm-hardened_malloc/README.md

 - mseal is used for some allocator data
 	- https://github.com/GrapheneOS/hardened_malloc/pull/242
 - memcpy/memmove are overridden to perform size checks, experimental
-	- adjusted to use fast path to reduce crashes
 	- https://github.com/GrapheneOS/hardened_malloc/pull/252

 Included Variants